Skip to Main Content

 What to Expect:

 The route begins along the Windrush Valley, passing through the small hamlets of Little Barrington and Windrush.
-The day’s main hill climb leads up to Clapton-on-the-Hill.
-Then it’s a lovely downhill coast to Bourton-on-the-Water.
-Park your bike and enjoy a stroll around this pretty town with its many bridges and shops.
-Continue along more rolling countryside into the scenic village of Lower Slaughter.
-The day’s longer option leads to the hamlets of Lower Swell and Upper Swell through pastures dotted with sheep.
+The day’s main climb leads up to Clapton-on-the-Hill, followed by a lovely downhill coast into Bourton-on-the-Water.
+Park your bike and enjoy a stroll through this picturesque town, known for its many stone bridges and charming shops.
+Continue through rolling countryside to the scenic village of Lower Slaughter.
+The longer route option extends to the hamlets of Lower Swell and Upper Swell, passing through tranquil pastures dotted with sheep.

 Included Meals: Breakfast, Dinner

 After breakfast, set out into the magnificent hedge- and tree-lined country lanes of the North Cotswolds.
 Gentle hills surround you as you make your way to the small market town of Chipping Campden, home to the Cotswold “Olimpicks” and honey-hued limestone buildings.
-Browse its Market Hall and central High Street before continuing your ride to the American-inspired Hidcote Gardens, one of England’s most influential Arts and Crafts gardens.
-Its colorful and intricately designed outdoor “rooms” are full of surprises.
+Browse its Market Hall and central High Street before continuing your ride to Hidcote Gardens—one of England’s most influential Arts and Crafts gardens—featuring colorful and intricately designed outdoor “rooms” full of surprises.

-After, you may ride or shuttle up to Broadway Tower, where, on a clear day, you will be rewarded with extensive views of the surrounding countryside.
-Lady Coventry of Worcester had this Gothic folly built at 1,204 feet (367 meters) above sea level strictly for her pleasure.
-The views take in 16 counties and stretch all the way to Wales on a clear day.
+Afterward, you may ride or shuttle up to Broadway Tower, a Gothic folly built by Lady Coventry of Worcester purely for pleasure.
+At 1,204 feet (367 meters) above sea level, it offers extensive views—stretching across 16 counties and all the way to Wales on a clear day.

-Inspired by this beguiling canvas, you continue your ride through the lavender fields at Snowshill and on to the tiny hamlet of Kineton for lunch at a local pub.
-Formerly owned by Corpus Christi College, The Halfway Inn creates the best homemade burgers in the Cotswolds and is well known for its great atmosphere and variety of pub dogs.
-After lunch, you may ride or shuttle back to the hotel.
+Inspired by this beguiling canvas, continue riding through the lavender fields of Snowshill and on to the tiny hamlet of Kineton for lunch at a local pub.
+Formerly owned by Corpus Christi College, The Halfway Inn is known for its quintessential pub fare, welcoming atmosphere, and friendly pub dogs.
+After lunch, you may choose to ride or shuttle back to the hotel.

-This evening is free for you to explore Moreton-in-Marsh and try one of its restaurants
+This evening is free for you to explore Moreton-in-Marsh and enjoy dinner at a restaurant of your choice.

 Today’s Ride Choices